rust-lang/rfcs/text/0000-types-team.md

 ### Lang team

-* Stabilizing new features that intersect the type system will require "types team approval".
+* Stabilizing new features that intersect the type system will require approval by the types team.
     * Eventually this is expected to require extending the "formality" models to include the feature.
     * This approval is not meant to be used to make "policy" decisions but to enforce the soundness and implementability of the feature itself.
 * Advising on how to address soundness bugs or other subtle questions that arise.